 The carefully controlled conditions required to conduct a proper scientific test of mould are extremely difficult to achieve in a home.
 Mould testing, especially air testing, is often inaccurate.
 Air samples at best give a snapshot of the air in one location at one time.
 The samples do not represent the air conditions unless many air samples are taken over a long period of time.
-Air sampling typically overestimates or underestimates the amount of mould spores in the air on average throughout the day.
+Air sampling typically overestimates or underestimates the number of mould spores in the air on average throughout the day.

-All indoor spaces have mould spores that drift in from outdoors.
+All indoor spaces have mould spores that drift in from the outdoors.
 Mould tests will generally provide a long list of species, most of which are not growing in your home.

 What happens during a mould inspection?

-A typical mould inspection involves finding out about any areas where you have seen mould, where there have been moisture problems or water damage in the past.
+A typical mould inspection involves finding out about any areas where you have seen mould, or where there have been moisture problems or water damage in the past.
 I inspect the house thoroughly, inside and outside, looking in places known to be prone to mould growth.
-When I find mould, I try to find the source of the moisture that is causing the mould to grow and suggest a remediation plan.
+When I find mould, I try to find the source of the moisture that is causing the mould spores to grow and suggest a remediation plan.

 Mould inspectors must have a mould certification.
 I am mould inspection certified and experienced in mould inspection and mould remediation.